ALICE at Southern Lehigh School District

 ALICE helps prepare individuals to proactively handle the threat of a crisis situation by teaching individuals to participate in option-based strategies that assist in their own protection and leading others to safety.
 The program was developed by a police officer to keep his wife, an elementary school principal, and the children under her supervision safe after the tragic events in Columbine.
 ALICE is the leading active shooter response plan in the United States, and is used in schools, higher education, law enforcement, healthcare, government and houses of worship.
 Learning ALICE and practicing its components creates new skill sets that greatly increase the odds of survival in situations where someone is meaning to do harm.

+The enclosed materials contain additional information about ALICE and guidance on having discussions with your children about violence.
 We thank you for your continued support as we strive to make Southern Lehigh School District a safe and supportive environment for students to learn, develop and grow.